jamesfmackenzie/jamesfmackenzie.github.io/_posts/transferring_files_from_pc_to_st/2016-03-08-use-ethernet-to-transfer-files-from-pc-to-st.md

 ### Step 4.
 Use your browser to connect to your ST

-Back on the PC, launch a Web browser (any will do) and navigate to <code>http://[your.ip.address]</code>, or in our example case <code>http://192.168.1.168</code>.
+Back on the PC, launch a Web browser (any will do) and navigate to <code>http://[your.ip.address]</code> - for our example case it's <code>http://192.168.1.168</code>.
 All going well, you'll see the uip-tool web interface:

 ![](/img/posts/atari_st_uip_tool_file_copy.png "uip-tool File Copy")

 Use the leftmost column to navigate through drives and folders in the ST's file system.
 Files are displayed in the main column.
 To upload a file, simply drag-and-drop (shown above).
 That's it!
 Easy peasy.